 Proactive news headlines including West Wits Mining, Cobalt Blue Holdings, Pharmaxis and Pursuit Minerals

-- Cobalt Blue Holdings Ltd (ASX:COB, OTC:CBBHF) continues to make strong progress with its Broken Hill Cobalt Project in Far West New South Wales with the current focus on advancing a definitive feasibility study (DFS) incorporating adding value to the large cobalt resource.
+- Cobalt Blue Holdings Ltd (COBCBBHF continues to make strong progress with its Broken Hill Cobalt Project in Far West New South Wales with the current focus on advancing a definitive feasibility study (DFS) incorporating adding value to the large cobalt resource.
 Click here

-- Pharmaxis Ltd (ASX:PXS, OTC:PMXSF) has appointed experienced senior global pharma executive Dr Simon Green to the Board of Directors as an independent non-executive director.
+- Pharmaxis Ltd (PXSPMXSF has appointed experienced senior global pharma executive Dr Simon Green to the Board of Directors as an independent non-executive director.
 Click here

-- Tempest Minerals Ltd (ASX:TEM) has completed the 2022 drilling program at the Meleya Project, part of the company’s flagship Yalgoo Portfolio in Western Australia.
+- Tempest Minerals Ltd TEM has completed the 2022 drilling program at the Meleya Project, part of the company's flagship Yalgoo Portfolio in Western Australia.
 Click here

 - Animoca Brands Corporation Ltd and its subsidiary TinyTap, the leading platform for user-generated educational games, will begin auctioning the second series of teacher-authored Publisher NFTs on the OpenSea marketplace tomorrow.
 Click here

-- First Graphene Ltd (ASX:FGR, OTCQB:FGPHF) in conjunction with the University of Manchester (UoM) has secured further grant funding for the next stage of research into commercialising supercapacitor materials.
+- First Graphene Ltd (FGRFGPHF in conjunction with the University of Manchester (UoM) has secured further grant funding for the next stage of research into commercialising supercapacitor materials.
 Click here

-- Lanthanein Resources Ltd (ASX:LNR) has unearthed very high-grade rare earth element (REE) mineralisation over a 1-kilometre strike at the Lyons Rare Earths Project in Western Australia.
+- Lanthanein Resources Ltd LNR has unearthed very high-grade rare earth element (REE) mineralisation over a 1-kilometre strike at the Lyons Rare Earths Project in Western Australia.
 Click here

-- Sipa Resources Ltd (ASX:SRI) is encouraged by the discovery of lithium, caesium and rubidium in reverse circulation (RC) drilling at its 100%-owned Skeleton Rocks Project in Western Australia’s Goldfields.
+- Sipa Resources Ltd SRI is encouraged by the discovery of lithium, caesium and rubidium in reverse circulation (RC) drilling at its 100%-owned Skeleton Rocks Project in Western Australia's Goldfields.
 Click here

 About Proactive